What is the Positive Living Skills Initiative?

 Why the Positive Living Skills program?

-While there is a variety of Social and Emotional frameworks and some specific SEL Learning programs in the Australian educational market offering value, the Positive Living Skills Primary School Wellbeing program offers unique value in that it is:
+The Positive Living Skills Primary School Wellbeing program offers unique value in that it is:

 · Fully scripted for ease of use for time poor educators – it is a ‘pick up and run with’ intentional teaching program (minimal teacher preparation required)

-· The program offers 216 pre-prepared resources and lessons and it is presented in a very accessible format - a 'resource pool' that is ready to teach and supports Positive Behaviour frameworks, Anti-bullying approaches and School values programs
+· The program offers up to 216 pre-prepared resources and lessons and it is presented in a very accessible format - a 'resource pool' that is ready to teach and supports Positive Behaviour frameworks, Anti-bullying approaches and School values programs

 · The Program can be adapted or adopted for different age groups and contexts with complete flexibility for teachers